arpitbbhayani/articles/blogs/jaccard-minhash.md

-Set similarity measure finds its application spanning the Computer Science spectrum; some applications being - user segmentation, finding near duplicate webpages/documents, clustering, recommendation generation, sequence alignment, and many more.
-In this essay, we take a detailed look into a set-similarity measure called - Jaccard's Similarity Coefficient and how its computation can be optimised using a neat technique called MinHash.
+Set similarity measure finds its application spanning the Computer Science spectrum; some applications being - user segmentation, finding near-duplicate webpages/documents, clustering, recommendation generation, sequence alignment, and many more.
+In this essay, we take a detailed look into a set-similarity measure called - Jaccard's Similarity Coefficient and how its computation can be optimized using a neat technique called MinHash.

 # Jaccard Similarity Coefficient

-Jaccard Similarity Coefficient quantifies how similar two *finite* sets really are and is defined as the size of intersection divided by the size of union.
-This similarity measure is very intuitive and we can clearly see that it is real-valued measure bounded in the internal `[0, 1]`.
+Jaccard Similarity Coefficient quantifies how similar two *finite* sets really are and is defined as the size of the intersection divided by the size of the union.
+This similarity measure is very intuitive and we can clearly see that it is a real-valued measure bounded in the interval `[0, 1]`.

 ![https://user-images.githubusercontent.com/4745789/98461673-302d7180-21d4-11eb-9722-41f473c1fe84.png](https://user-images.githubusercontent.com/4745789/98461673-302d7180-21d4-11eb-9722-41f473c1fe84.png)